earthcubeprojects-chords/chords/bin/ssl/ssl.md

     if SSL_ENABLED == false.
-  - CERT_CREATE: if present, nginx knows that it is being used only for certificate creation (usually does not need to be in the environment; usually just define via command line argument to ``docker-compose``)
+  - CERT_CREATE: if present, nginx knows that it is being used only for certificate creation (usually does not need to be in the environment; just define via command line argument to ``docker-compose``)

 ## Docker volumes